rick-r/marriage-figaro-norway/captions.md

 Io non ho d'uopo
 della vostra morale,
 del Conte, del suo amor ...

-?literal?
+  [?literal]
   Get out, you vile panderer of slanders!
 I don't want to hear any more of your morals, or of Almaviva's affections